ViggieM/sveltekit-d1/README.md

-# SvelteKit running on Cloudflare Pages with D1 Database
+# SvelteKit on Cloudflare Worker with D1 Database (SQLite)

 This is a template for the [Cloudflare C3 CLI](https://developers.cloudflare.com/pages/get-started/c3/) that initializes a new SvelteKit project with a D1 database.